tyler-ray90/pokegallery-app/README.md

 # 🔮 Future Updates

--Gives more detailed info about Pokemon
+* Gives more detailed info about Pokemon
--Add all forms
+* Add all forms
--Location based on the game youre playing
+* Location based on the game youre playing